DUI Crackdowns for the Super Bowl: What Are Your Rights?

 If you are pulled over after a Super Bowl party because an officer believes you are driving under the influence, there are a variety of tests to which they can ask you to submit; but with each of those tests, you have the right to agree or refuse.
 Each choice comes with its own set of pros and cons.

-In this article, top DUI lawyers in Clearwater with Russo, Pelletier & Sullivan, P.A. lay out all of your rights and choices throughout a DUI investigation, and how those choices can help your case if you end up being charged with a DUI.
+In this article, top DUI lawyers in Clearwater with The Law Office of Timothy Sullivan lay out all of your rights and choices throughout a DUI investigation, and how those choices can help your case if you end up being charged with a DUI.

 You Have the Right to Refuse Field Sobriety Tests